oggewallgren/MATMOD-Modules/Problem Modules/module3/module3.md

 Since we know that we can find the shortest path with linear programming, we can assume can that it also can be used together with the logic from $b)$.

-The shortest path can be said to be linear because it can follow the typical expression of a linear programing optimization.
+The shortest path can be modeled as a linear programming problem because it can follow the typical expression of a linear programing optimization.
 We can:

 - minimize an objective function.